Are Ground Beetles Good for Your Garden? Benefits, Diet and Pest Control

 Deepen Your Knowledge of Beneficial Insects (and Unwanted Pests)

 If you’re passionate about entomology, the University of Florida offers several entirely online programs designed to fit your schedule and career goals.
-With four distinct specializations, you’re sure to find a path that will lead you to a rewarding career in entomology.
+With four specializations, you’re sure to find a path that will lead you to a rewarding career in entomology.

 Whether you’re interested in medical entomology, beekeeping, urban pest management or landscape pest management, all of our program specializations are offered in two convenient formats: